izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Tutorials/RemoteCompilation.md

 **Unreal Build Tool** can use Unreal Build Accelerator with Horde to offload compilation tasks to connected agents, spreading the workload over multiple machines.

-> **Note:** Unreal Build Accelerator only supports Windows in Unreal Engine 5.4.
-Support for Mac and Linux are planned for a future release.

 ## Prerequisites

 * Horde Server and one or more Horde Agents (see [Getting Started: Install Horde](InstallHorde.md)).